 In this post, we share some common family rules, tell you how they help keep the family together, and give you tips on ensuring every member follows these rules strictly.

 What Are Family Rules?

 Family rules are certain statements or instructions about the behavior that is expected of the members, especially children.
-Family rules can be specific to a situation, such as dining and safety rules, and certain ground rules such as ‘no running, hitting or breaking things in the house’.
+Family rules can be specific to a situation, such as dining and safety rules, and certain ground rules such as not being violent.

 Why Should A Family Have Rules?

 Often we hear people saying, “He comes from a good family.”
 So, what makes a ‘good family’?
 Having rules is one of the foundations for a good family.